WinsonTom/2.0-New-York-City-Housing-Guide-/README.md

 ### Instructions:

 - Click into Scripts & Data.
+- Open any folder from 1.0 to 6.0
-- ***Click the README*** .
-Readme details the start point, data analysis steps taken , and ending results.
+- ***Click the README*** within each of the folders.
+Readme contains the start point, data analysis steps taken , and ending results.
+- Take away the information from 7.0

 **Contents**:
 - 1.0 demonstrates how the data was cleaned from its original state to its revised state